 As much as we’d like to, we can’t shield our children from stress.
 In this NBC10 feature, Dr. Ken Ginsburg discusses strategies to build resilience through hardship.

-The Center for Parent and Teen Communication was in the spotlight as NBC10’s Pam Benson took a look at how our resources can support families to communicate through both good and tough times.
+The CPTC was in the spotlight as NBC10’s Pam Benson took a look at how our resources can support families to communicate through both good and tough times.

 Grown & Flown does a Q & A with CPTC Co-Founder Dr. Ken Ginsburg on how changing the way we think about teens can change our experience raising them.